-Example of determining the root path
+■ Example of determining the root path

-You can use the network plan (see figure 36) to follow the flow chart (see figure 35) for determining the root path.
+You can use the network plan (see figure 39) to follow the flow chart (see figure 38) for determining the root path.
 The administrator has specified a priority in the bridge identification for each bridge.
 The bridge with the smallest numerical value for the bridge identification takes on the role of the root bridge, in this case, bridge 1.
-In the example all the sub-paths have the same path costs.
+In the example every sub-path has the same path costs.
 The protocol blocks the path between bridge 2 and bridge 3 as a connection from bridge 3 via bridge 2 to the root bridge would result in higher path costs.